-To educate others on invisible illnesses and disabilities to hopefully one day stop the discrimination we receive and to empower those that live with one and donate 100% of our net profits to charity.
+To educate others on invisible illnesses and disabilities to hopefully one day end the discrimination we receive, whilst we empower those that live with one and donate 100% of our net profits to charity.

 The awareness images were created by Colourstorm (view our 'support' page) in October 2019 with our merchandise & posters launching via the founders Facebook page the following month.

 We felt it was important to give back to some of the charities that support those living with an invisible illness / disability.
-All profits therefore get donated to 10 different charities.
+All net profits therefore get donated to 10 different charities.